Learn about our submission evaluation protocol here.

 The Dread Machine

 Those who are offended by the invitation probably shouldn’t join.
+(We’re sorry we annoyed you with our friendship.)

 This year, we received a total of 4,009 submissions!
 While this number is 952 submissions higher than last year, it is actually a lower number than it otherwise would have been (by about 200), because we closed for the last two weeks of December.